mandeepairborne/samweb/README.md

 ## Options

-Duckquill offers some configuration options to make it fit you better (but that doesn't make it less opinionated).
+Duckquill offers some configuration options to make it fit you better.

 ### Custom CSS